AkaashiSeijuro/mood_logger/README.md

 # Mood of the Queue

-This is a simple internal tool to log the mood of a ticket queue and visualize the emotional trends throughout the day.
+This internal tool allows team members to log the mood of the ticket queue and visualize the emotional trends throughout the day.

 ---

-## Goal
+## Overview

-- Log moods with optional notes
+- Users can log their mood along with an optional note.
-- Visualize mood trends with a bar chart
+- A bar chart provides a real-time summary of moods for the current day.
-- Data stored in a Google Sheet for easy sharing
+- All data is stored in a Google Sheet for easy access and sharing.

 ---

-## How to Run Locally
+## Running the App Locally

 1. Clone the repository:
     ```bash